 dozen, make sure you have everything you need and that

-soap in my garden that I do recommend it. (hands,
+soap in my garden for myself mostly, I do recommend it (hands,

 For our tutorial, we are using a shot glass, mineral